visshal14/hotel-booking-backend/README.md

 This is a backend API for a hotel booking system built with **Node.js**, **Express**, **MongoDB**, and **JWT**.
 It supports user registration, login, role-based access control, hotel and room management (for admins), and room booking (for users).

+## Deployed Link

+The API is deployed and accessible at: [https://hotel-booking-backend-nr66.onrender.com](https://hotel-booking-backend-nr66.onrender.com)

 ## Features

 -  User authentication with JWT